-Example results (fields in angle brackets are for example purposes only; the real output will contain values specific to user's network configuration):
+Example results (fields in angle brackets are for example purposes only; the real output ill contain values specific to user's network configuration):

-Helpdesk code: 46 IPv4 + IPv6 IPv4: SLOW, <AS1234, CableCo> IPv6: SLOW, <AS1234, CableCo> WARNING: POSSIBLE MTU ISSUE (in RED) OtherSites: 40/40 good IPv4 address: <192.0.2.1> IPv6 address: <2001:db8::1>
+Help desk code: 46 IPv4 + IPv6 IPv4: SLOW, <AS1234, CableCo> IPv6: SLOW, <AS1234, CableCo> WARNING: POSSIBLE MTU ISSUE (in RED) OtherSites: 40/40 good

 Interpretation: IPv6 MTU issues are typically caused by ICMPv6 filtering at some point along the path.
-Small requests were fast, large requests were slow (and/or timed out).
+Small requests were fast; large requests were slow (and/or timed out).
 There are too many possible solutions to be checked.

-This issue requires a deeper understanding of IPv6 protocol and solving of this issue depends on how your helpdesk is organised.
-If you have a two- or three-tier helpdesk, hand it over to second level support, clearly noting that there are MTU issues.
-If you have just one-tier helpdesk, hand it over to appropriate escalation department/contact, depending on your escalation policy.
+This issue requires a deeper understanding of IPv6 protocol and solving of this issue depends on how your helpdesk is organized.
+If you have a two or threetier helpdesk, hand it over to second level support, clearly noting that there are MTU issues.
+If you have just onetier helpdesk, hand it over to appropriate escalation department/contact, depending on your escalation policy.